nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- Add `ExampleComponentWithError` as a sibling of `children` in the `ErrorBoundaryChallenge` component
+- Render `ExampleComponentWithError` as a sibling of `children` in the `ErrorBoundaryChallenge` component
-- Load the page
 - Observe that the error is now caught and will display your custom component if this happens
 - Remove the `ExampleComponentWithError` before proceeding to allow the app to run as normal